Balloting for action

 How should I mark my preference?

-The ballot includes two simple 'Yes/No' questions, mentioned above.
+The ballot usually includes two simple 'Yes/No' questions, mentioned above.
 You should write a CROSS (X) to indicate your preference on the ballot paper--for the avoidance of doubt, a CROSS (X) in a box looks like this.
-Using anything that is not a CROSS (X)--for example a tick (V)--means that Civica Election Services' scanning team will look at your ballot paper and make a judgment as to whether the vote is acceptable.
+Using anything that is not a CROSS (X)--for example a tick (V)--means that Civica Election Services' scanning team will look at your ballot paper and make a judgment as to whether your vote is acceptable.

 Would UCU know if I have voted or which way I have voted?